SophMC/notechain/README.md

 - Did some initial search and replace in Kate of [this list](tutorials/Samsung/data/features_copy.txt) of variable names
-- Removed Duplicate columns using df.drop_duplicates().
+- Removed duplicate columns using df.drop_duplicates().
 - Removed "()", "-" and numbers from the list of names.

 ##### SQL